 Note

-It's strongly recommended that gpt-3.5-turbo
+We strongly recommend that you replace gpt-3.5-turbo

-For all Risk and Safety Evaluators and GroundednessProEvaluator
+For all risk and safety evaluators and GroundednessProEvaluator

 (preview), instead of a GPT deployment in model_config